 Emotional states on auto pilot:

-And then ask, “Where the heck did response A come from?" and send the brain off on a seek and find mission.
-There is always a thread to a first thought, things just don't "happen" in your head without rhyme or reason, there is a logical progression, and with practice you can, and must seek out these threads of thought, in order to honestly "know your own mind".
+And then ask, “Where the heck did response A come from?"
+This sends the brain off on a seek and find mission.
+There is always a thread to a first thought, things just don't "happen" in your head without rhyme or reason.
+There is a logical progression.
+With practice you can and must seek out these threads of thought, in order to honestly "know your own mind".

 Lesson three, the Dark side and relationship issues